City Lit Big Band

 Are there any other costs?
 Is there anything I need to bring?

-No costs.
 Bring your instrument if other than piano or drum kit.
-Amps supplied.
+Amplifiers are supplied.

 When I've finished, what course can I do next?

 You may continue in City Lit Big Band.